 Figure 4.
-The yield of nitrogen (kg km- 1) from land in the Mississippi River watershed and the percent sourced to wastewater treatment plants (WWTP), fertilizers, atmospheric deposition and manure in 2012 and 2002 (from Robertson and Saad 2021).
+The yield of nitrogen (kg km-1) from land in the Mississippi River watershed (from Robertson and Saad 2021).

 Figure 5.
 The percent of nitrogen loading in the watershed that is sourced to wastewater treatment plants (WWTP), fertilizers, atmospheric deposition and manure in 2012 and 2002 (from Robertson and Saad 2021).